fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 ![Release Image](https://bit.ly/fiugHexagons)

 ### bartok v0.4.3
+- [ ] editor tabs: on file delete, close tab
+- [ ] handle delete files for commit

 - [ ] preview should support wildcards, ie. \*.md
 - [ ] preview with no arguments should preview current file (like old preview)
 - [ ] preview help documentation

-- [ ] handle rename, delete, move files for commit
+- [ ] handle rename, move files for commit
 - [ ] git pull should bring in new changes (okay to reject if changes exist on local)
 - [ ] service name issues with path in terminal
   - should not be able to cd lower than serviceName when service is loaded
   - cd /path should translate into serviceName/path
 - [ ] rm command works properly for folder
-- [ ] editor tabs: on file delete, close tab
 - [ ] mv command works properly
 - [ ] cp command works properly